QuinnDamerell/OctoPrint-OctoEverywhere/developer/devnotes.md

 ## For PY 3
 - Use `python3 -m venv py3venv` to create an environment in the current dir
 - Use `source py3venv/bin/activate` to activate
-- Pip install deps from the setup.py file
+- Pip install deps from the pyproject.toml file
 - Pip install octoprint (to make F5 debugging easier)
 - In VS, open the "select python interpreter" dialog and pick the environment.